CalfCrusher/JavaAndroidReverseShell/README.md

-# Pure Java Android Reverse Shell (with SSL Support)
+# Java Android Reverse Shell with SSL Support

 Original Tutorial: https://malacupa.com/2018/10/25/android-command-line-reverse-shell.html

 UPDATED WITH SSL SUPPORT https://github.com/CalfCrusher/JavaAndroidReverseShell/tree/main/SSL

-## On Attacker machine - Linux for example -
+## On Attacker machine - Linux -
 ### (you need android sdk installed and build-tools also)

 #### Compile Java source code to bytecode (if fails for "class error not supported", change the release!)